carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 >> * mitigates against reviewers conflicts of interest and/or biases
 >> * allows readers to learn/benefit from comments of the reviewers
 >>
-> {: .solution} {: .challenge}
+> {: .solution}
+{: .challenge}

-### How to get involved
+### Why to get involved

 One has to consider the moral objectives that accompany the research/publication process: charities/taxpayers pay to fund research, these then pay again to access the research they already funded.
 The goals of Open Science is to make research and research data available to e.g. charities/taxpayers who funded this research.

 COAlition S, a group of national research funding organisations backed by the European Commission and the European Research Council, is a big driver trying to get rid of the paywalls that our research is sat behind.
 They announced Plan S, an initiative to make research publications fully free at the point of access, meaning that all research funded by public funding bodies must be published Open Access from 2021 onwards.

 Large UK funding bodies such as The Wellcome Trust are big supporters of Open Science and many journals are coming out to publicly support Open Science.

 > ## Personal benefits of being "open"